NOAA-OWP/ngen/doc/NGEN_SERIALIZATION.md

 - **More features than can be indexed in memory.** At ~80 bytes per index entry (id string + metadata), 100 M records ≈ 8 GB of index.
-  Above that, callers want a tiered or on-disk index — not something v0.1 attempts.
+  Above that, callers want a tiered or on-disk index — not something the current protocol attempts.
 - **Concurrent writers to one file across hosts.** POSIX append-mode semantics on shared filesystems (NFS, Lustre) do not guarantee atomicity for large writes.
 Either use per-rank files or layer a durable object store in front.
-- **Per-record compression or encryption.** Not addressed by v0.1.
+- **Per-record compression or encryption.** Not addressed by the current protocol.
 The payload bytes written are the bytes the model's BMI adapter handed back from `GetValue(state)`; any transformation is the adapter's responsibility.